Phon Sangsingkeo

-Phon Sangsingkeo (or Fon Saengsingkaew, ฝน แสงสิงแก้ว) (April 24, 1907–1980) is a Thai medical doctor whose studies on factors that contribute to the mental well-being of a person earned him the Ramon Magsaysay Award for Government Service in 1966.
+Phon Sangsingkeo (or Fon Saengsingkaew, ฝน แสงสิงแก้ว) (April 24, 1907–1980) was a Thai medical doctor whose studies on factors that contribute to the mental well-being of a person earned him the Ramon Magsaysay Award for Government Service in 1966.
 His holistic approach led him to integrate how the rapid advancement of technology and cultural changes affect mental health, resulting in a more humane treatment of mental patients thus putting the dictum "treat the person as a person" in practice.
 For this, he is known as the father of modern psychiatry in Thailand.

 Personal life

 Phon is the son of Sang Panich, a businessman who came from a noble family.
 Sang Panich was bestowed the title khun by King Vajiravudh for his honesty and hard work.
 The sixth of eleven children, young Phon was a devoted student who dreamed to be a doctor.
 He was sent to live in a temple under the care of a priest in preparation for his secondary schooling at Suankularb College.
 He finished medicine in Chulalongkorn University's School of Medicine in Bangkok at the age of 22.

 He married Pravas Rasanonda in 1935, the same year he became assistant director to Dr. Luang.
 The marriage brought forth three sons.